pedrohsmaia/datablood/supabase/README.md

 #### Generate Remote

-Generates types from your remote Supabase instance using your project ID specifid in the root env files.
+Generates types from your remote Supabase instance using your project ID specific id in the root env files.

 ```shell
 yarn generate:remote